agorago/wego/README.md

-# BPlus
+# WEGO

-The framework for Intelligent B
+A Micro Services Framework

 # Introduction

-BPlus is a framework that is suitable for rapid development of micro services.
-It has been tuned towards the requirements of Intelligent B but has nothing specific hard coded inside it.
-It can easily be used as a framework for creating developing micro services anywhere.
+WEGO is a flexible (yet opinionated) framework that is suitable for rapid development of micro services.
+The GOLANG architect has a few important responsibilities:
+1. Make a choice from various frameworks that exist in the GO LANG ecosystem.
+2. Standardize them and

+GOLANG has a nice ecosystem of packages that solves specific problems very well.
+When it comes to writing Micro services, the developer has the onus of stitching them all together to make them perform the work.
+This presents a few challenges:
+1. The author has to decide

-The chief benefit of BPlus is that it comes integrated with different frameworks that have been standardized across Intelligent B such as
+The chief benefit of WEGO is that it comes integrated with different frameworks that have been standardized such as:
 - gorilla MUX (for HTTP)
 - Uber zap (for logging)
 - New Relic (for monitoring)